puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 The `puppet resource` command you explored in the previous quest let you see a system the way Puppet does—through the resource abstraction layer.
-While exploring and manipulating resources through Puppet's command-line tools is a useful exercise, the real value of the resource abstraction layer is to provide a single common language your Puppet master can use to manage all the systems in your infrastructure.
+While exploring and manipulating resources through Puppet's command line tools are useful, the real value of the resource abstraction layer is to provide a single common language for your Puppet master to manage all the systems in your infrastructure.

 In this quest, we'll walk through a Puppet agent run to demonstrate how the